material-foundation/material-remixer/README.md

 ### Cloud

 Cloud mode is the way to go if you want to use Remixer with a team.
-In this mode, Variables are defined in a web dashboard and referenced in code.
+In this mode, variables are defined in a web dashboard and referenced in code.
 Variables are accessible and configurable through multiple tools, and changes are propagated in real-time.
 Our first implementation will use Firebase, but we expect to offer other options in the future.

 ### Local